Who am I?

 Panoramik Games

-(from August 2016 till March 2018)
+— from August 2016 till March 2018

-Mighty Party, "Commons": Backend Developer — authored a lot of different systems.
+Mighty Party, "Commons": Backend Developer — authored a lot of different components

 General experience (extract)